Denise Coates

-Denise Coates CBE (born 26 September 1967) is a British billionaire businesswoman, the founder, majority shareholder and joint chief executive of online gambling company Bet365.
+Denise Coates CBE (born 26 September 1967) is a British billionaire businesswoman, the founder, majority shareholder and joint chief executive of online gambling company bet365.

-In October 2019, Forbes magazine estimated Coates's net worth at $12.2 billion.
+As of July 2023, Forbes estimates Coates' net worth at $7.7 billion.
 In 2020, she earned a salary of £422 million and dividends of £48 million.
 As of 2021, she has been the highest paid chief executive in Britain for several years, and is one of the wealthiest women in Britain, according to the Sunday Times Rich list.

+As of December 2024, Coates' estimated net worth is £9.5 billion.

 Early life

 Denise Coates was born the eldest daughter of Peter Coates, chairman of Stoke City F.C. and a director of Bet365.
+She attended Sandbach High School in the 1980s and spent time working as a cashier in her father's betting shop.
 She earned a first class degree in econometrics from the University of Sheffield.

 Business career

 While at school, Coates started work in the cashiers' department of Provincial Racing, a bookmaking firm owned by her family.
 After leaving university, she continued to work at Provincial Racing, as an accountant.
 Following this, Coates became managing director over the small chain of shops in 1995.
 That same year, Coates obtained a loan from Barclays to acquire a neighbouring chain.